 \subsection{Heritage}

-In the early stages of the Cloud\textunderscore cci project, a comprehensive ``Round Robin Exercise'' evaluated three different algorithms regarding their applicability for retrieving cloud parameters from satellite data \citep{Stengel15}, which were 1) the operational processing system of the \citet{CMSAF_web}, 2) the CLAVR-X algorithm used to generate the PATMOS-x climatology \citep{Heidinger13}, and 3) the Oxford and Rutherford Aerosol and Cloud (ORAC) retrieval \citep{Thomas09, Poulsen12} which was previously used to produce the GRAPE climatology \citep{Thomas09_GRAPE, GRAPE_web}.
-All three algorithms were driven with identical MODIS and AVHRR input data and Era-Interim meteorological background information for five days in 2008.
+In the early stages of the Cloud\textunderscore cci project, a comprehensive ``Round Robin Exercise'' evaluated three different algorithms regarding their applicability for retrieving cloud parameters from satellite data \citep{Stengel15}, which were 1) the operational processing system of the \citet{CMSAF_web}, 2) the CLAVR-X algorithm used to generate the PATMOS-x climatology \citep{Heidinger13}, and 3) the ORAC retrieval which was previously used to produce the GRAPE data set \citep{Thomas09_GRAPE, GRAPE_web}.
+All three algorithms were driven with identical MODIS and AVHRR input data and ERA-Interim meteorological background information for five days in 2008.
 The results where analysed with respect to CLOUDSAT, Calipso and AMSR-E reference data.

 Based on the outcomes of that study, ORAC was selected to be the cloud retrieval scheme within CC4CL.
-Moreover, code modifications were identified and characterized to render ORAC fit for purpose.
+Moreover, code modifications were identified and characterized to render ORAC fit for the purpose of ECV production.

 \subsection{Preprocessing}